Financial Aid

 If at the end of each semester, a student fails to meet any of the above Satisfactory Academic Standard(s), he/she will be placed on financial aid suspension for each standard not being met.

-Financial aid suspension status may be appealed to Student Financial Aid.
+Financial aid suspension status may be appealed to the Office of Financial Aid.
 Appeals are made on the basis of extraordinary or mitigating circumstances (including but not limited to major illness, death in the family, serious accident, etc.) or the successful completion of additional coursework.
 The appeal must state why the student failed to make satisfactory academic progress and what has changed in the student’s situation that would allow the student to demonstrate satisfactory academic progress by the end of the following semester.
 Each case is reviewed individually.
-The Student Financial Aid Office informs the student in writing within seven business days of its decision, provided adequate documentation was submitted by the student.
+The Office of Financial Aid informs the student in writing of its decision, provided adequate documentation was submitted by the student.
+Each appeal is reviewed on a case-by-case basis.

 If the appeal is approved, financial aid eligibility will be reinstated for a probationary semester.
 Written notification (financial aid contract) will include the standards the student is expected to meet in order to retain financial aid eligibility at the end of the semester.